-Bicester has transformed itself from a quiet market town, tucked away in rural Oxfordshire, to being recognised as a town spearheading managed growth, sustainability and innovation.
+Bicester has transformed itself from a quiet market town, tucked away in rural Oxfordshire, into a flourishing Garden Town.

 Garden Town status brings Government funding to carry out studies to enable the town’s managed growth.
 These studies support bids to fund the delivery of infrastructure and improvements, allowing for the expansion of Bicester and creating a balanced, progressive town.

 The Garden Town project is led by Cherwell District Council with the help from several key partners including: